Davin-IBM/Proof-of-Technology/DSX/Lab-3/README.md

 ## Step 12.
 In the running app, click on some of the rows in the table and vet some of the records.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-vet-records.png"/>

+As you save your vettings, they are persisted back to dashDB.
+You can go back to your Lab-2 notebook and re-run the ML predictions and see the changes reflected there and in the UI.
+You now have an end-to-end skeleton application that uses vetting data, dashDB, Spark and DSX that you can now flesh out into something truly useful.